 The Bible as textbook in Christian education.
 The aims and objectives of Bible teaching, teaching aids, the evaluation of methods and materials, and lesson building.
-Second semester, two hours.
+Open to juniors, seniors, and MDiv candidates.

 CMn 502-Church Meeting Management.

 A study of leadership skills for pastors conducting various meetings.
 Guidelines for the pastor on the formulation and interpretation of bylaws for the church as a nonprofit organization.
 Practical instruction in procedures for meeting of boards, committees, and the congregation.
 OEE, two hours.
 Excludes: Com 509.